-Encompass nutrients includes various substances for the body requirements like the sufficient amount and insufficient resulting in poor health, concerning metabolism.
+Encompassed nutrients include various substances for the body requirements which are either in the sufficient amount or insufficient, resulting in poor health, concerning metabolism.

-Necessary nutrients help by supplying required energy and other necessary chemicals that body cannot synthesize on its own.
-Food provides different substances that are essential for the bodybuilding and repair of tissues along with proper functioning of the body.
+Necessary nutrients help by supplying the required energy and other necessary chemicals that the body cannot synthesize on its own.
+Food provides different substances that are essential for the bodybuilding and repairing of tissues along with the proper functioning of the body.

 The diet requires both organic nutrients and inorganic chemical compounds.